justeslam/offsec2/notes/general.md

 #### IP Address Blocked

 If for whatever reason (such as doing a SSRF) 127.0.0.1 & localhost (or any other IPs) are blocked, you may be able to get around this by representing the IP in hex form, '0x7f000001', in order to bypass this.

+#### Version Exposed

+When a version for ANYTHING is exposed or uncovered, DO NOT SKIP OVER THIS and search the web for public exploits.
+This will be a part of your process.